 These are the places that, well, consumers can print their photos.
-Your Wal-Mart photo lab, your Walgreen’s photo lab, and even your Shutterfly are all consumer photo labs.
+Your Wal-Mart photo lab an your Walgreen’s photo lab are what we call consumer photo labs.

 Professional photo labs are not available to just anyone, and you’re not going to find them at your local superstore.
 There’s a lack of convenience for sure, so why should you use a professional photo printing lab?